 Bar Membership: New York State Member in Good Standing

-- Education: Graduated New York Law School, Class of 1996
+Education: Graduated New York Law School, Class of 1996

 In 2002, Marvel brought me in to handle their new international publishing department.
-My main function was helping Marvel break into the Japanese market, but I also initiated, negotiated, drafted, and monitored compliance for international licenses associated with Marvel entertainment IP.
+My main function was helping Marvel break into the Japanese market, but I also initiated, negotiated, drafted, and managed compliance for international licenses associated with Marvel entertainment IP.
 This work covered consumer goods, film, interactive media, and publishing in Europe, South America, and the Middle East.
 In addition, I drafted many of the exclusive talent deals Marvel began to set up around the time Ultimates began to gain traction.
 I left Marvel soon after the Ultimates, X-men and Spider-Man deals were established in Japan.

 After Marvel, I began helping independent IP creators and freelance artists with their contracts and licensing issues.
 I’ve given lectures at the University of Albany and Comics Experience.
-I've helped negotiate creator-owned deals with AfterShock, publishing agreements for independent creators, and collaboration contracts for new comic teams.
-My goal is to help freelancers understand their legal position and give them the tools to get the most out of their work.
+Over the years, I've helped negotiate creator-owned deals with AfterShock, managed the contracts and IP matters for Mad Cave, developed publishing agreements for independent creators, and collaboration contracts for new comic teams.The last major client for C3 was Amazon Publishing, where I drafted and negotiated domestic and international publishing agreements for the Amazon imprints.

 If you need a free legal consultation for your comic book, publishing or entertainment project, please use my contact form